 In any event, Democrats did not display a parallel pattern, as there were no significant differences in overall means across waves between fusion with Biden, fusion with Democratic Party, outgroup existential threat, support for authoritarian actions, or affective polarization.
-More details on participant demographic information across waves can be found in the Supplemental Online Materials One (SOM-1).
+More details on participant demographic information across waves can be found in the online supporting information (SOM-1).